What are Meji, Chubou and Maguro?

 Why aren’t the prices included on the menu at sushi restaurants?

-If you visit a premium sushi restaurant, such as one that places piles of salt by the entrance for good fortune, you’ll notice there are no price displays.
+If you visit a high-end sushi restaurant, such as one that places piles of salt by the entrance for good fortune, you’ll notice there are no price displays.

-There’s not even a menu.
-All you find is a slab of wood hanging down the wall with names of the daily offerings such as Conger Eel (anago) or Spotted Shad (kohada).
+There’s not even a menu for nigiri sushi.
+All you find is a slab of wood hanging down the wall with names of the daily offerings such as Japanese conger (anago) or Gizzard shad (kohada).

-This is not a place to get angry and ask how customers can order without knowing the price.
-First time customers may not know the market price and worry about budget, resolving to pay with a credit card if they don’t have enough cash in their wallet.
+Here, customers do not get angry and say, “I can’t order anything because I don’t know the prices.”
+First time customers may not know the market price and worry about payment, resolving to pay with a credit card if they don’t have enough cash in their wallet.

 The 60s was the start of an era of high-growth in Japan.
 Prices were rising rapidly and sushi prices also went up drastically.
-At the same time, the business practice of entertaining clients was gaining popularity and suddenly about 80% of the clientele of high-quality sushi restaurants were these types of business groups, rather than individual customers.
+At the same time, the business practice of entertaining clients was gaining popularity, and the customer base of high-end sushi restaurants shifted from individual diners to business clients.

 We hope this information will be helpful.